 In the early months, your baby begins his sleeps in active sleep; this means he can be more easily woken when you first put him to bed.
 There is no set timeframe for how long your baby will stay in active or quiet sleep, you can only work out which sleep state your baby is in by how he behaves (‘Your baby’s brain state’).

 Usually, at the end of a sleep cycle, your baby stirs as he moves into a drowsy or transitional state of consciousness.
 This can be a little confusing – it can be hard to tell if he’s awake or not.
-Some babies may cry or call out at this point.
+Some babies may cry during sleep or call out at this point.
 If you wait to see what happens, he may manage to go back to sleep on his own; other times, he will need your help or, alternatively, he may have finished sleeping and be ready to get up, have his feed and enjoy social time.

 Sleep cycles are still immature for the first three months, so he may not be able to self-soothe between sleep cycles without your help, or sleep for longer than two to three hours at one stretch, day or night.